 (b) Other support services, such as help in paying for transportation or work expenses if you meet the criteria for this program (WAC 388-310-0800

-(c) Other types of assistance for low-income families such as food stamps, medical assistance or help with getting child support that is due to you and your children.
+(c) Other types of assistance for low-income families such as food stamps or help with getting child support that is due to you and your children.

 (5) Who is eligible for post employment services?

 If you are a current TANF or SFA recipient, you may qualify for post employment services if you are working twenty hours or more a week, unless you are in sanction status.